 The Comment Form below is designed as a communication tool to give customers an opportunity to express ideas, concerns, opinions or suggestions.
+The library will sometimes post a comment on a nearby bulletin board to share with all customers, and the comment might also include a response from management explaining current practices or announcing future plans.

-This form is available for citizens at each PCCLD library.
+This Comment Form is available for citizens at each PCCLD library.
 Customers will be contacted by PCCLD's management in a timely manner if a customer requests to be contacted.

-Comment form PUEBLO CITY-COUNTY Library District
+Comment Form PUEBLO CITY-COUNTY I IDD A DV

 Thank you for using our library.
+We Ideas - Imagination · Information

-We welcome your ideas and opinions.
-Please write down your suggestions and place this form in the suggestion box.
+welcome your ideas and opinions.
+Pleas

+write down your suggestions and place this

+form in the suggestion box.

-Library Branch
+Library Branch Date Annual Control of the

 Optional:

-Name

-Phoneemail
+Name the state of the s

+Address

+Phone E-Mail

 Would you like us to contact you?
-YES NO
+YES N 0